Understanding Credit Card Disputes

 Retrieval

-• Representment - The Merchant responds with compelling evidence validating the payment
+• Representment - The merchant responds with compelling evidence validating the payment

-• Accept Liability - The Merchant chooses to voluntarily concede to the dispute in place of submitting a representment.
+• Accept Liability - The merchant chooses to voluntarily concede to the dispute in place of submitting a representment.
 The funds are credited back to the cardholder

-• Inaction - The Merchant fails to respond to the chargeback resulting in an automatic loss (ruling in favor of the cardholder)
+• Inaction - The merchant fails to respond to the chargeback resulting in an automatic loss (ruling in favor of the cardholder)

 • Lost - The issuing bank ruled in favor of the cardholder & the funds are credited to the cardholder